Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 What Exactly Is a CRT?

-A Charitable Remainder Trust is an irrevocable, tax-exempt trust that allows you to donate an asset, keep an income stream for yourself (or other non-charitable beneficiaries) during a stated term, and ultimately pass the remainder to charity.
+A Charitable Remainder Trust is an irrevocable trust structure—tax-exempt in nature—that allows you to donate an asset, keep an income stream for yourself (or other non-charitable beneficiaries) during a stated term, and ultimately pass the remainder to charity.
 Think of it as dividing a pie: you and your family enjoy slices for a period, while the final, larger slice is reserved for a charitable organization you believe in.

 Two Main Flavors